Composite Convolution: a Flexible Operator for Deep Learning on 3D Point Clouds: Background on Point Convolution

 where $\phi_i(x)$ is the $i$-th input feature associated to $x$ and $\psi_j(y)$ is the $j$-th output feature associated to $y$.
 Similarly to CNNs for images, each point-convolutional layer stacks $J$ \emph{filter functions} $g_j : \mathbb{R}^d \rightarrow \mathbb{R}^{\,I}$, each having $I$ components (like the input feature function $\phi$), denoted by $g_{ij}$.

-Filters in CNNs are learnable weight matrices and their spatial extension corresponds to size of the convolution window.
-Therefore, each weight is associated to a spatial location and is multiplied to the features of the pixel in the corresponding location of the convolution window.
-When operating on images, the spatial locations of weights and pixels is inherited from the grid structure of the image.
-In contrast, point clouds lack such grid structure, and the filter $g_{j}$ is necessarily a function defined over $\mathbb{R}^d$.
+Filters in CNNs for images are learnable weight matrices, where the size of the matrix corresponds to the size of the convolution window.
+When applied to a convolution window, each weight in the filter is multiplied by the value of a specific pixel, and the weight-pixel association is determined by the grid structure of the image and the filter.
+In contrast, point clouds lack such grid structure, thus the filter $g_{j}$ is necessarily a function defined over $\mathbb{R}^d$.

-As stated in Section \ref{sec:related_works}, the vast majority of the point-convolutional layers in the literature operate very similarly to either ConvPoint~\cite{BoulchConvpoint} or KPConv~\cite{HuguesKPConv}, which we illustrate here more in detail.
+As stated in Section \ref{sec:related_works}, the vast majority of the point-convolutional layers in the literature operate very similarly to either KPConv~\cite{HuguesKPConv} or ConvPoint~\cite{BoulchConvpoint}, which we illustrate here more in detail.
 Both these layers implement each component of the filter function $g_{ij}$ as a linear combination:

 where $\tilde w_{ijm}$ are learnable weights associated to a set of spatial locations $\{c_m\}_{m=1}^M\subset\mathbb{R}^d$, called \emph{centers}, and $H_m$ are \emph{correlation functions}, each depending on the relative position of $x-y$ with respect to $c_m$~\cite{HuguesKPConv}.
 This formulation is inspired by convolution on images, where $x-y$ represent the pixel locations in the convolution window $X_y$, $\{c_m\}$ represent the spatial positions of the weights, and $H_m$ is the Kronecker function $H_m=\delta(x-y,c_m)$, i.e. $\delta(x-y,c_m)=1$ if $x-y=c_m$ and $0$ otherwise~\cite{BoulchConvpoint}.
-Due to the scattered position of the points in $X_y$, in point-convolutional layers $H_m$ must be a continuous function, and the position of each center $c_m$ is either a fixed~\cite{HuguesKPConv} or learnable parameter~\cite{BoulchConvpoint}.
-In ConvPoint, the correlation functions $H_m$ are defined as the $m$-th component of the output of an MLP, namely $H_m(x-y)=\text{MLP}_m \left( \left[ \left(x -y \right) -c_m\right]_{m=1}^{M} \right)$, where square brackets denote concatenation.
-In KPConv, each $H_m$ is an RBF, namely a function $H_m(x-y)=h(\Vert(x-y) - c_m\Vert)$ that differs from the others only by the parameter $c_m \in \mathbb{R}^d$.
+Due to the scattered position of the points in $X_y$, in point-convolutional layers $H_m$ must be a continuous function, and each center $c_m$ is either a fixed~\cite{HuguesKPConv} or learnable parameter~\cite{BoulchConvpoint}.
+In KPConv~\cite{HuguesKPConv}, each $H_m$ is an RBF, namely a function $H_m(x-y)=h(\Vert(x-y) - c_m\Vert)$ that differs from the others only by the parameter $c_m \in \mathbb{R}^d$.
+In ConvPoint~\cite{BoulchConvpoint}, each correlation function $H_m$ is the $m$-th output of an MLP, namely $H_m(x-y)=\text{MLP}_m \left( \left[ \left(x -y \right) -c_m\right]_{m=1}^{M} \right)$, where square brackets denote concatenation.